D. J. Williams (running back): Tampa Bay Buccaneers

 After going unselected in the 2024 NFL draft, Williams signed with the Tampa Bay Buccaneers as an undrafted free agent on May 10, 2024.
 He was released on August 27, 2024, and re-signed to the practice squad the following day.
 He was elevated to the active roster for the team's Week 6 game against the New Orleans Saints.
 He signed a reserve/future contract on January 14, 2025.
 He was waived on July 31.

 Calgary Stampeders

 On September 14, 2025, Thompson signed with the Calgary Stampeders.
+He spent the remainder of the season on the practice roster and his contract expired on November 2, 2025.